spicymuffin/yshttl/README.md

   default: false

 - **IGNORE_3DAYS**: _bool_
-  if set to true first 3 days of schedule from start date will ignored
+  if set to true first 3 days of the schedule from the start date will be ignored
   default: true

 ## schedule file format: